php-fig/fig-standards/proposed/phpdoc.md

 1.  `string`, the element to which this type applies is a string of binary characters.

-2.  `integer` or `int`, the element to which this type applies is a whole number or integer.
+2.  `int`, the element to which this type applies is a whole number or integer.

-3.  `boolean` or `bool`, the element to which this type applies only has state `TRUE` or `FALSE`.
+3.  `bool`, the element to which this type applies only has state `TRUE` or `FALSE`.

-4.  `float` or `double`, the element to which this type applies is a continuous, or real, number.
+4.  `float`, the element to which this type applies is a continuous, or real, number.

 5.  `object`, the element to which this type applies is the instance of an undetermined class.